-I've recently joined the University of Pittsburgh School of Computing and Information as an assistant professor (Fall 2019).
+I am an Assistant Professor in the University of Pittsburgh School of Computing and Information.
 I'm looking for PhD, masters, and/or undergrad students interested in distributed systems and networks in general, and next-generation Internet services, resilient critical infrastructure, and resilient communities in particular.
 If you think the kind of work I do is interesting, feel free to send me an email!

 I completed my PhD in the Department of Computer Science at Johns Hopkins University in September 2018.
 My thesis is titled "Timely, Reliable, and Cost-Effective Internet Transport Service using Structured Overlay Networks" and my advisor was Yair Amir.
 As a PhD student, I was a member of the Distributed Systems and Networks lab.
 I completed my Masters in Computer Science in May 2014 at Johns Hopkins and worked at LTN Global Communications before starting my PhD.
 I received my B.A. in Cognitive Science from Johns Hopkins in May 2012.